RegrowthStudios/Vorb/README.md

-# Seed of Andromeda
+# Vorb
-This repository contains the source code for Seed of Andromeda.
+This repository contains the source code for Regrowth Studios Vorb Game Engine.

 ## Getting Started
-This guide will walk you through setting up as a developer for Seed of Andromeda.
+This guide will walk you through setting up as a developer for Vorb.
 There is a basic requirement of having several packages installed prior to being able to develop.
 In addition, we support all three major operating systems: